 The Committee may amend this Policy from time to time in its discretion and shall amend this Policy as it deems necessary.
-Notwithstanding anything in this Section F to the contrary, no amendment or termination of this Policy shall be effective if such amendment or termination would (after taking into account any actions taken by the Company contemporaneously with such amendment or termination) cause the Company to violate any federal securities laws, SEC rule or Nasdaq rule.
+Notwithstanding anything in this Section F to the contrary, no amendment or termination of this Policy Board (the "Directors") shall be effective if within three business days after the date of the Annual Stockholders Meeting at which such amendment Director is elected or termination would (after taking into account any actions taken by the Company contemporaneously with such amendment or termination) cause the Company to violate any federal securities laws, SEC rule or Nasdaq rule.